datsimps/zero2prod/README.md

 This is an email subscription progam fulfilling a few needs:

 -As a user:

 -subscriber to a newsletter

 -recieve the newsletter

 -unsubscribe from the newsletter whenever

 -As the admin:

-    -confirm users (email confirmation)
+-confirm users

 -send a newsletter

-    -minimize downtime of service (there will be downtimes)
+-minimize downtime of service
 ## The Tools
 Language used: Rust